currybab/data-engineering-zoomcamp-25W/cohorts/2025/03-data-warehouse/homework.md

 if data is small, no difference if data is large, should consider partitioning by time

+I store the data in GCP Bucket

+## Question 8:

+It is best practice in Big Query to always cluster your data:

+- True
+- **False**

+### solution:

+if data is small, no difference if data is large, should consider partitioning by time

 ## (Bonus: Not worth points) Question 9:

 No Points: Write a `SELECT count(*)` query FROM the materialized table you created.
 How many bytes does it estimate will be read?
 Why?